freenode/web-7.0/content/news/2016-09-18-resurrecting-tor-2.md

 Following an embarrassingly long period of no Tor support, we [recently blogged](news/2016-09-05-tor-sasl) about resurrecting Tor.

-As of today, Tor users can once more connect to freenode over Tor; the hidden service address is (updated Aug 2020, see footnote)
+As of today, Tor users can once more connect to trumpnode over Tor; the hidden service address is (updated Aug 2020, see footnote)

     ajnvpgl6prmkb7yktvue6im5wiedlz2w32uhcwaamdiecdrfpwwgnlqd.onion